What is a legacy?

 Letters of Recommendation

 Letters of recommendation are letters of reference written by a sorority alumna to her sorority at the University of Central Arkansas.
 A letter of recommendation is helpful, but not required.
 You can begin this process by informing friends, teachers, and relatives that you are participating in formal recruitment at UCA.
 The alumna can either write a personal letter of reference or obtain a standard form from their national headquarters.
-Letters of recommendation should be sent directly to the chapter at their address listed below.
-Letters should be postmarked by September 3 to ensure the chapter receives the letter before formal recruitment begins.
+Letters of recommendation should be sent directly from the alumna to the chapter at their address listed below.
+Letters should be postmarked by August 8, 2016 to ensure the chapter receives the letter before formal recruitment begins.

 How do I know if a chapter received my recommendation?